vohai2003/hdp_data_tutorials/tutorials/cda/analyze-iot-weather-station-data-via-connected-data-architecture/tutorial-0.md

 # Analyze IoT Weather Station Data via Connected Data Architecture

-# TUTORIAL IS UNDER CONSTRUCTION AND SOON BE UPDATED

 ## Introduction

 Over the past two years, San Jose has experienced a shift in weather conditions from having the hottest temperature back in 2016 to having multiple floods occur just within 2017.
 You have been hired by the City of San Jose as a Data Scientist to build Internet of Things (IoT) and Big Data project, which involves analyzing the data coming in from several weather stations using a data-in-motion framework and data-at-rest framework to improve monitoring the weather.
 You will be using Hortonworks Connected Data Architecture(Hortonworks Data Flow (HDF), Hortonworks Data Platform (HDP)) and the MiNiFi subproject of Apache NiFi to build this product.

 As a Data Scientist, you will create a proof of concept in which you use the Raspberry Pi and Sense HAT to replicate the weather station data, HDF Sandbox and HDP Sandbox on Docker to analyze the weather data.
 By the end of the project, you will be able to show meaningful insights on temperature, humidity and pressure readings.

 In the tutorial series, you will build an Internet of Things (IoT) Weather Station using Hortonworks Connected Data Architecture, which incorporates open source frameworks: MiNiFi, Hortonworks DataFlow (HDF) and Hortonworks Data Platform (HDP).
-In addition you will work with the Raspberry Pi (R-Pi) and Sense HAT.
+In addition you will work with the Raspberry Pi and Sense HAT.
 You will use a MiNiFi agent to route the weather data from the Raspberry Pi to HDF Docker Sandbox via Site-to-Site protocol, then you will connect the NiFi service running on HDF Docker Sandbox to HBase running on HDP Docker Sandbox.
 From within HDP, you will learn to visually monitor weather data in HBase using Zeppelin’s Phoenix Interpreter.

 ![cda-minifi-hdf-hdp-architecture](assets/tutorial1/cda-minifi-hdf-hdp-architecture.png)